ChanoChoca/SpringBootTesting/README.md

 By CMD: go to the folder and run `mvn clean test`

-After seeing the results, use `mvn site -DgenerateReports=false` This will generate several HTML files in the 'target' folder of the project, they are:
+After seeing the results, use `mvn site -DgenerateReports=false`.
+This will generate several HTML files in the 'target' folder of the project, they are:
 - target/site/surefire-report.html
   - This report provides extensive details on the test results.
     ![Test Screenshot](src/main/resources/images/test3.png)
-- destination/site/jacoco/index.html
+- target/site/jacoco/index.html
   - Similar to the coverage report generated from the IDE, it provides extensive details on code coverage.
     ![Test Screenshot](src/main/resources/images/test4.png)